What is MCT Oil and Does It Benefit Your Health?

 So how does this work, exactly?
-Sources suggest that MCTs suppress the accumulation of fat through “enhanced thermogenesis and fat oxidation.”
-MCT oil may also (in small doses) help to balance insulin sensitivity and increase your body’s glucose metabolism, which definitely impacts your body’s ability to use fat for energy.
+Sources suggest that MCTs might suppress the accumulation of fat through “enhanced thermogenesis and fat oxidation.”
+MCT oil may also (in small doses) help to balance insulin sensitivity and increase your body’s glucose metabolism, which may impact your body’s ability to use fat for energy.
 Final research conclusions are still lacking.

-Healthy fats, like MCT oil, help to balance the gut microbiome and encourage your digestive system to properly absorb vitamins and minerals from food.
-At least one animal study has found that MCTs can help to improve bacterial gut health, performance, growth and digestion of nutrients.
+Healthy fats, like MCT oil, may support the gut microbiome and encourage your digestive system to properly absorb vitamins and minerals from food.
+At least one animal study has found that MCTs can help to improve bacterial gut health, performance, growth, and digestion of nutrients.
 However, no human studies have confirmed this yet.

-Researchers reviewed the use of MCT oil in an article in Practical Gastroenterology in early 2017 and concluded that MCT oils uniquely aid digestion because of their easy absorption.
-They found the effect really pronounced in the case of people with certain gastrointestinal disorders that generally inhibit the proper metabolizing of significant amounts of calories.
+Researchers reviewed the use of MCT oil in an article in Practical Gastroenterology in early 2017 and concluded that MCT oils could aid digestion because of their easy absorption.
+They found the effect in the case of people with certain gastrointestinal disorders which generally inhibit the proper metabolizing of significant amounts of calories.

 Ever heard of antibiotic resistance?
 According to the World Health Organization (WHO), “it is an increasingly serious threat to global health that requires action across all government sectors and society.”

-The drug-resistant bacteria that result from overusing antibiotics is just one reason it’s important to have natural antibiotics, like MCTs, as a regular part of your diet.
-The medium-chain fatty acids in MCT oil help to kill bacteria that cause strep throat, pneumonia, sinus infections, UTI’s, food poisoning, meningitis, gonorrhea and pelvic inflammatory diseases.
+The drug-resistant bacteria that result from overusing antibiotics is just one reason it might to have natural antibiotics, like MCTs, as a regular part of your diet.

-When cooking with healthy alternatives to common vegetable oils, MCT oil is an option to consider because and coconut oil are great options because, unlike extra virgin olive oil or flaxseed oil, they can be cooked at high heat and don’t become rancid easily.
+When cooking with alternatives to common vegetable oils, MCT oil is an option to consider because and coconut oil are great options because, unlike extra virgin olive oil or flaxseed oil, it can be cooked at high heat and doesn’t become rancid easily.